Pokémon Sun and Moon: Gameplay

-Pokémon Sun and Moon are role-playing video games with adventure elements, set in the fictional Alola region (loosely based on Hawaii), presented in a third-person, overhead perspective.
-The player controls a young trainer who goes on a quest to catch and train creatures known as Pokémon, and win battles against other trainers.
+Pokémon Sun and Moon are role-playing video games with adventure elements, set in the fictional Alola Region (loosely based on Hawaii), presented in a third-person, overhead perspective.
+The player controls a young Trainer who goes on a quest to catch and train creatures known as Pokémon, and win battles against other Trainers.
 By defeating opposing Pokémon in turn-based battles, the player's Pokémon gains experience, allowing them to level up and increase their battle statistics, learn new battle techniques, and in some cases, evolve into more powerful Pokémon.
 Players can capture wild Pokémon, found during random encounters, by weakening them in battle and catching them with Poké Balls, allowing them to be added to their party.
 Players are also able to battle and trade Pokémon with other human players using the Nintendo 3DS' connectivity features.
 As with previous games in the series, certain Pokémon are only obtainable in either Sun or Moon, with players encouraged to trade with others in order to obtain all Pokémon from both versions.

 New features

 The bottom screen in Sun and Moon is occupied by a Rotom, showing a map of the player's location.
 The red flag indicates a story waypoint.

 Pokémon Sun and Moon are presented in fully three dimensional (3D) polygonal graphics, like their predecessors, allowing for more interactivity with the overworld and more dynamic action during battles.
 However, the character models in Sun and Moon possess more realistic proportions compared to chibi-styled models used in Pokémon X and Y or Pokémon Omega Ruby and Alpha Sapphire.
-Players are also able to customize their Pokémon trainer's appearance, choosing gender, skin tone and hair color at the start of the game and can later acquire outfits and accessories to change their character's appearance.
-Joining the previous generations of Pokémon are all new species, such as the new starter Pokémon; Rowlet, Litten and Popplio and the Pokémon that are, within the fictional Pokémon world, described as legendary, namely Solgaleo and Lunala.
+Players are also able to customize their Pokémon Trainer's appearance, choosing gender, skin tone and hair color at the start of the game and can later acquire outfits and accessories to change their character's appearance.
+Joining the previous generations of Pokémon are all new species, such as the new Starter Pokémon; Rowlet, Litten and Popplio and the Pokémon that are, within the fictional Pokémon world, described as Legendary Pokémon, namely Solgaleo and Lunala.

 Pokémon Sun and Moon are the first entries in the series to be available in Chinese, both Simplified and Traditional, along with English, French, Spanish, Italian, German, Japanese and Korean, for a total of nine available languages.
 The games introduce variants of Pokémon introduced in older games with new typings and appearances, known as Alolan Forms.
 Alolan Vulpix and Ninetales, which are Fire types in other regions, are respectively Ice and dual Ice and Fairy types.
 Alolan Sandshrew and Sandslash, which are Ground types in other regions, are Ice and Steel types.
 Alolan Meowth and Persian, which are Normal types in other regions, are Dark types.
 Some Pokémon evolutions have gained dual typings as well, such as Alolan Marowak which is now a Fire and Ghost type and Alolan Raichu, an Electric and Psychic type.
 Throughout the game, players utilize a Rotom-possessed Pokédex on the bottom touchscreen, which displays a mini-map containing markers for story objectives.